 The city of Chesapeake, established in 1963, is the result of a merger between historic Norfolk County and the city of South Norfolk.
 Three aldermen were elected for Norfolk County in 1798 to carry out the provisions of an educational bill presented by Thomas Jefferson, and the first superintendent of schools, the Reverend Thomas Hume, was selected in 1850.
 What is now Chesapeake was at that time a sprawling county of tiny hamlets.
 The schools were closed during the Civil War and did not reopen until 1870.
 Captain John T. West became the superintendent of schools that year and reopened 30 schools with a student population of 1,284.
 That figure jumped to 8,360 by 1907.
 This school system steadily progressed toward the 1963 merger between old Norfolk County and the city of South Norfolk into the era of modern education.

 Today’s Chesapeake Public Schools system serves over 39,000 students with almost 5,700 teachers, administrators, and various support personnel.
-We have 45 schools and 2 centers, along with other special facilities such as the Chesapeake Planetarium, our own radio station (WFOS FM), and our own TV station (CPS-TV).
-Our 7 high schools, 10 middle schools, 28 elementary schools, Chesapeake Career Center, and Chesapeake Alternative School are dedicated to high levels of performance.
+We have 45 schools and 3 centers, along with other special facilities such as the Chesapeake Planetarium and our own TV station (CPS-TV).
+Our 7 high schools, 10 middle schools, 28 elementary schools, Chesapeake Career Center, Chesapeake Center for Student Success, and Chesapeake Virtual Academy are dedicated to high levels of performance.
 In addition, we have one of the highest on-time graduation rates and one of the lowest drop-out rates in the Commonwealth.